GemmaCroad/Web-Directions-Conference-Notes/2021/hover-1.md

 }
 ```

-- ::cue
+- **::cue**
-If you are waching a video with subtitles you are looking at this in work
+  - If you are watching a video with subtitles you are looking at this in work

 ```
 ::cue {